Maribyrnong River: Lower reaches

-The river becomes esturarine as it flows through Avondale Heights.
+The river becomes estuarine as it flows through Avondale Heights.
 At Maribyrnong, Melbourne's Living Museum of the West presents information on the history of the river and the early industrial history of the site.
 Dolphins are sometimes sighted in the lower reaches of the river, along with many water birds, especially at Burndap Park.
 Footscray Park opposite the Flemington Racecourse is only metres down river from Pipemakers Park and Burndap Park, the river then meanders across the floodplain to its juncture with the Yarra River at Yarraville.
 The water quality of these estuarine reaches of the river is poor.
 Sediments show considerable pollution from past industrial activities and sewage discharge from the 20th century.
 Today, swimming is not recommended due to exposure to untreated sewage in run-off from these heavily urbanised areas.

 Geography

 The geographic features and tributaries of the river are listed below, tributaries in bold: